abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 It always searchs up to directories depths given explicitly on path such as:
 /qt/*/*/core/meta
-means to search for file/directory meta.c under core dir. being under any directory being under any dir. under qt directory. to search somewhere deeper indefinetly than such, add "**", double wildcard asterisks, in the context of intended ply e.g.
+means to search for file/directory meta.c under core dir. being under any directory being under any dir. under qt directory.
+To search somewhere deeper than such to max, add "**", double wildcard asterisks, in the context of intended ply e.g.
 $ l /qt/*/*/core/**/meta

 Will find